Bolingbrook, Illinois: Aviation

 Clow International Airport is a small airport off of Boughton-Weber with an estimated 3362 ft runway.
-Clow is a public (non-commercial) airport, owned by the Village and operated under a contract with a management company.
+Clow is a public (non-commercial) airport, owned by the village and operated under a contract with a management company.
 In 1989, the airport was named the "best privately owned, public use airport in Illinois."
 Currently, there are 70,000 take-offs and landings at the airport annually.

-A WGN-TV helicopter is stationed at Clow Airport.
-The airport previously served as a base station for Air Angels Aeromedical Transport before the company closed its doors in early 2009.
-It also provides flight training and airplane charters through A & M Aviation, aircraft maintenance through A & M Maintenance, and has an EAA chapter that provides free Young Eagles flights for children.

 The Illinois Aviation Museum at Bolingbrook was formed in 2004.
 The museum is staffed by volunteers and is in a remodeled hangar at Clow International Airport, currently donated by the Village of Bolingbrook.

+Health care

+UChicago Medicine AdventHealth Bolingbrook is the only hospital in Bolingbrook.